 I thought I’d start oven drying with a small project– literally, small blueberries!

-After a lot of internet research, double- and triple-checking, I played around and found the easiest way to dry blueberries– with 0 calories added and minimal work needed.
+After a lot of internet research, double- and triple-checking, I played around and found the easiest way to dry blueberries– with 0 calories, no cholesterol or added sugar.
+And there’s very minimal work needed.

 - fresh blueberries (about a cup for every cookie sheet)